reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 This page provides specific details for each of the different APIs included in Redux Toolkit and how to type them correctly with TypeScript.

-**See the [TypeScript Quick Start tutorial page](../tutorials/typescript.md) for a brief overview of how to set up and use Redux Toolkit and React Redux to work with TypeScript**.
+**See the [Quick Start tutorial page](https://redux.js.org/tutorials/quick-start) for a brief overview of how to set up and use Redux Toolkit and React Redux to work with TypeScript**.

 :::info